How to get over him for good, and move on

 stop justifying his bad behavior

 In post break up remorse, we are so inclined on weighing the good over the bad – even though during the relationship the bad outweighed the good by ten folds.
-Stop justifying why he cheated or lied, when he used you solely for physical satisfaction with no emotional intent, or that he refused to make you and the relationship a priority.
+Stop justifying why he cheated or lied, that he took you for granted, or refused to make you and the relationship a priority.
+His lack of character, moral judgement and integrity is not on you, and it shouldn’t be excused.

 change your dating mindset